Cambridge rules: Context

 The playing of football has a long history at Cambridge.
 In 1579, one match played at Chesterton between townspeople and University students ended in a violent brawl that led the Vice-Chancellor to issue a decree forbidding them to play "footeball" outside of college grounds.
 In 1631 John Barwick, a student at St John's College, broke the collar-bone of a fellow-student while "playing at Football".

 According to historian Christopher Wordsworth, football "was not, I think, played much in the [eighteenth] century" at the university.
 There is more evidence of the game in the early part of the nineteenth century.
 George Elwes Corrie, Master of Jesus College, observed in 1838, "In walking with Willis we passed by Parker's Piece and there saw some forty Gownsmen playing at football.
 The novelty and liveliness of the scene were amusing!"
 On the other hand, a former Rugby School pupil, Albert Pell, who attended Trinity College from 1839 to 1841, claimed that "football was unknown" when he arrived at Cambridge, but that he and his companions "established football at Cambridge", using the Rugby rules.

 During the early nineteenth century, each school tended to use its own rules of football.
 These school codes began to be written down in the 1840s, beginning with Rugby School in 1845.
 When Cambridge students who had attended different schools wished to play each other at football, it was necessary to draw up a compromise set of rules drawing features from the various codes.

 1838–1842

 Edgar Montagu, an old-boy of Shrewsbury School who attended Cambridge from 1838 to 1842, recalled in an 1897 letter: "I and six other representatives of the School made a Club, and drew up rules that should equalise the different game. [...]
 It was then we had two matches on Parker’s Piece".
-In another 1899 letter, he wrote: "I was one of seven who drew up the rules for football, when we made the first football club, to be fair to all the schools."
+In a later letter dating from 1899, he wrote: "I was one of seven who drew up the rules for football, when we made the first football club, to be fair to all the schools."
 The rules have not survived.
 On the basis of these letters, Curry and Dunning suggest that "the first Cambridge University Football Rules should, at present, be dated tentatively as having been constructed in 1838".